cjoakim/azu-js/README.md

 The intent of this package is to:
 - Provide Azure and Cosmos DB users a fast and working on-ramp codebase to use
-- Provide a reusable codebase/classes for myself for various Cosmos DB projects and demos
+- Provide a reusable codebase for myself, for various Cosmos DB projects and demos
+  - The above two are the **azu-js package** itself, at https://www.npmjs.com/package/azu-js
 - Provide example apps for customers, with simple and reliable deployment in minutes
+  - These will be in this GitHub repo, but not embedded into the azu-js package at npmjs.com

 ## Npm Dependencies Links